-“To know what people really think, pay regard to what they do, rather than what they say.” – Rene Descartes
+“To know what people really think, pay regard to what they do, rather than what they say.”— Rene Descartes

-We’ve also had to be wary of getting into the wrong crowd because there’s a dark side to human nature that can inflict harm and hurt.
+There is a dark side to human nature that can inflict harm and hurt.
 Liars, cheaters and manipulators have always been on the prowl in their quest to fulfill their selfish and power-hungry motives.

-Besides scoping out the “bad guys”, the ability to read and understand people is a valuable tool that provides an insight into social cues and behaviors which will enable us to react intelligently towards situations.
+Besides scoping out the “bad guys”, the ability to read and understand people is a valuable tool that provides insight into social cues and behaviors which will enable us to react intelligently towards situations.

 We’ll be better prepared for important interactions, such as job interviews, sales pitches or dates when we’re tuned into others needs and drives.

-Some people are born with stronger social instincts than others, with an internal radar that can easily detect the deeper traits and intentions.
+Some people are born with stronger social instincts than others, with an internal radar that can detect the deeper traits and intentions.
 We typically see superior people-reading skills in professionals such as detectives, lawyers and FBI agents.